 Treatment for Headache and Migraine

 The use of Botulinum toxin for the treatment of tension headache and migraine has been reported in several clinical studies in recent years.
-The benefits were discovered by accident in patients having Botulinum toxin injections to smooth lines and wrinkles, who reported significant reduction in the severity and frequency of headaches.
+The benefits were discovered by accident in patients having Botulinum toxin injections to smooth lines and wrinkles, who reported a significant reduction in the severity and frequency of headaches.

 Dr. Jilani has also noticed that many patients have had relief of their headaches and migraine after receiving Botulinum toxin treatment.

 In 2000, Dr. Silversten published a scientific medical paper confirming the effectiveness and safety of Botulinum toxin in the prevention and treatment of migraine.
-The treated patients showed significantly fewer migraine attacks per month, reduced migraine severity, medication use and associated vomiting.
+The treated patients showed significantly fewer migraine attacks per month, reduced migraine severity, medication use, and associated vomiting.

 Botulinum toxin is administered with a very fine needle into the forehead muscles.
 It relaxes these muscles and so helps relieve tension headache and migraine.